Nkd-hue/azure-identity-management/README.md

 ## 🎯 Overview

-This project demonstrates the implementation of a complete Hybrid Identity and Access Management solution for **The Merchandise Vault**, showcasing enterprise security best practices using Microsoft Azure cloud services.
+This project demonstrates the implementation of a comprehensive Hybrid Identity and Access Management solution for **The Merchandise Vault**, showcasing best practices in enterprise security using Microsoft Azure cloud services.

 ### Business Objectives